 I spent the last day or so unpacking that and thinking back on what got me into social network analysis in the first place.
 As a physicist and a former engineering working in manufacturing I recognized early on that influence—what I called politics, at the time, was a dominating force in the workplace.
 And, almost always, influence came down to networks.

-The whole discussion reminded me of why I got into social network analysis and organizational network [...]
+The whole discussion reminded me of why I got into social network analysis and organizational network analysis in the [...]

 Organizational network analysis has been an important part of my life and career for a number of years now.
 I wrote my first Master’s thesis on it, and continue to use the method in most if not all of my consulting engagements.
 It’s a powerful tool.